Poincar\'e Duality in abstract 6-functor formalisms

 By Remark~\ref{rmk:inductive-definition}, we have an equality (up to canonical identifications\footnote{In this proof, we will ignore canonical identifications and write ``$=$'' meaning canonically isomorphic.
 This does not cause any problems because our goal is to show that a well-defined morphism is an isomorphism.})

-where $\cl_i$ is the naive cycle of the zero section $i\colon Y \to \bf{A}^{d-1}_Y$.
+where $\cl_i$ is the naive cycle of the zero section $i\colon Y \hookrightarrow \bf{A}^{d-1}_Y$.
 Therefore, we have the following sequence of equalities

 The first equality comes from Equation~(\ref{eqn:composition-cycles}).
 The second equality comes from the fact that $g_!$ is a functor.
 The third equality comes from the fact that $g=h\circ f$.
-The fourh equality comes from the fact $f\circ j=\rm{id}$ and $j_!=j_*$ (because $j$ is a closed immersion).
+The fourth equality comes from the fact that $f\circ j=\rm{id}$ and $j_!=j_*$ (because $j$ is a closed immersion).

 Now we note that the induction hypothesis implies that $h_!(\rm{cl}_i)$ is an isomorphism.
 Similarly, we note that the induction hypothesis implies that $f_!(\rm{cl}_j)$ is an isomorphism by applying it to relative $\bf{A}^1$-morphism $f\colon \bf{A}^{d+1}_Y \to \bf{A}^{d}_Y$.
 Therefore, we conclude that the composition